jdelamer/csci-128/source/topic1.rst

 * Our class will work like this:

-    * You'll be offered suggested readings every week
-    * You do the reading (or not, your choice... although I really really recommend it)
-        * People that actually do the readings typically get 90+ in the course
-    * You check out the YouTube videos
     * I give a short microlecture on a topic from the readings
     * I give the class a problem to solve, based on the microlecture
     * You work with your neighbours in class to solve the problem